Healthy Homes Assessment Belmont

 Insulation Belmont

-Ceiling and underfloor insulation is mandatory to all rental houses as of July 1st, 2019.
-Property managers and landlords must ensure that the insulation is up to standards that are in line with the latest standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is required to all rental houses since 1 July 2019.
+Property managers and landlords must make sure the insulation meets this new standard.
+In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be topped up or replaced.

 Belmont Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building but you must make sure there is somewhere for surface, rain or ground water, and stop it from coming inside.
-When it is damp and moisture, it is typically what you don’t see that could become a major issue that can cause damages to your investment and affecting your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the inside of the building; you have to ensure there is somewhere to allow surface, rain or ground water, and stop it from coming inside.
+When it is damp and moisture, it’s often those things that you aren’t aware of that could become a major issue that can cause damage to your investment and affecting your tenant’s well-being.

-Rental properties require to be equipped with effective drainage to get rid of rainwater, storm water and ground water, which includes the proper outfall or runoff.
-Making sure that water has a proper place to go, and it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to remove storm water, surface water and groundwater, with the proper outfall or runoff.
+Making sure that water has a location to go, and that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.

-In addition to an irrigation system to stop the ingress of moisture, if your apartment has an enclosed gap between the floor and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.
+Alongside an irrigation system to stop the ingress of moisture, if your rental is enclosed between your flooring and the soil, a ground-water barrier must be constructed if it is reasonably practicable to do so.

 moisture ingress and drainage inspection